selfishprimate/gerillass-docs/content/docs/before.md

 ---
 title: "Before"
-site_title: "Before Sass Mixin"
+page_title: "Before Sass Mixin"
-site_description: "Before Sass mixin is an easy way to use ::before CSS property.
+page_description: "Before Sass mixin is an easy way to use ::before CSS property.
 You can easily insert some text or design elements before the content of each selected element."
-site_keywords: "CSS After Before, CSS Before Icon, CSS Before Usage, CSS Pseudo Classes, CSS Before Selector"
+page_keywords: "CSS After Before, CSS Before Icon, CSS Before Usage, CSS Pseudo Classes, CSS Before Selector"
 ---

 # Before